 My grandma had four different wigs in four different shades: blonde, dark brunette, red and frosted blonde.
 Between these four and her actual hair color, a standard-issue honey brown, she had a fresh look for every day of the week.

 The things that others find most interesting about us are often not the things we’ve worked hardest for.
-My nanny, for instance, worked hard to be a good wife, mother, church member and school secretary.
+My grandma, for instance, worked hard to be a good wife, mother, church member and school secretary.
 But none of that is half as interesting to me as those four wigs she used to wear.
 Or the time she put a bean deep into her ear canal, and left it there until it sprouted.
-Or the way she and her sister used to dance on the porch to the radio when her parents were away.
+Or the way she and her sister used to dance to the radio when her parents were away from the house.

 People often tell me that they (or their family members) have stories like I wouldn't believe—they really should write a book one of these days.
 I've stopped asking why they haven't done it yet, because I know what their answer will be.
 I just don’t have the time right now.